raythompsonwebdev/raythompsonwebdev-com/README.md

 Stable tag: 1.0.0

-## License: GNU General Public License v2 or later
+License: GNU General Public License v2 or later

-## Please be aware that this theme has been completed yet. download and use at your own risk.
+## Please be aware this is a custom made personal theme. download and use at your own risk.

 ## Description

 Custom wordpress personal portfolio.

 ## Installation